Updated: Jan 5

-Shoulder pain is one of the most common things I treat in our patients, perhaps second only to low back pain.
+Shoulder pain is one of the most common things we see with our patients, perhaps second only to low back pain.
 The shoulder is complicated region of the body.
 There’s a reason why it's known as a “shoulder complex!”

 So, what IS going on in the shoulder?